jayrambagal/jayrambagal/README.md

 ### About

 Software Engineer at **Gamezop**, designing and building production systems that process **10M+ events daily** across distributed pipelines.
-I work across the full stack from building backend services in Go and TypeScript to crafting responsive UIs in React and Next.js.
+I work across the full stack from building backend services in Python, and TypeScript to crafting responsive UIs in React and Next.js.

 Currently focused on **distributed systems**, **AI/ML integration**, and **cloud infrastructure optimization**.